cncf/techdocs/assessments/0010-etcd/etcd-implementation.md

 ***Data Corruption***: Move to Troubleshooting section.

 **Benchmarks**: Mostly redundant with Benchmark section in Operations guide > Performance.
-Move any non-redundant info to Performance section in Operations guide.
+Move any non-redundant info to the Performance section in the Operations guide.
 Remove benchmarks of unsupported versions.

 **Upgrading**: Move to the Operations guide.
 Remove old upgrade paths if they're no longer needed or relevant.

 ***Upgrading etcd clusters and applications***: As far as I can tell, this page just lists the upgrade pages and isn't needed.

 **Triage**: Suggest putting this information for users and contributors in the repo and providing a link from the documentation to create a cleaner separation of product documentation and project documentation.
 Put the link in the intro to the Troubleshooting section.

+## Move release notes

+Consider moving release notes to the documentation (from the code repo) on the basis that they are user, rather than contributor, documentation.

+Release notes should include:
+- New and changed features
+- Known issues
+- Updated roadmap information
+- Upgrade procedures